Mexico, Real Costs

 The total amount that we spent here in Puerto Escondido was $2,650 USD — not bad for a month at the beach.
 We came to Puerto Escondido looking for deep relaxation but it ended up being a pretty action-packed month.

+Of course, we were pretty worried when we first arrived in Puerto Escondido.
 We came with a fantasy about what tropical living would be like.
 Once we arrived, we really didn’t know whether we’d make it for a full month.
 We were suddenly living in an open-air apartment with no air conditioning and it was sizzling hot all day long.
 We realized that we needed to do things very differently from our usual if we were going to survive here.
 If you want to see what we changed up to make the most of our time, you can click on the video right here.

 Financial independence, early retirement and slow travel